simpleanalytics/blog/_posts/2022-11-23-france-directs-schools-to-stop-using-microsoft-office-and-google-workspace.md

 The EU Digital Strategy and Gaia-X are a step in the right direction, but the Union still has a long way to go.
 At the present moment, some US providers are practically irreplaceable.

-Fortunately, this is not the case for [Simple Analytics](https://www.simpleanalytics.com/).
-Unlike Google, we believe in creating an independent web that is friendly to website visitors.
+Fortunately, Google Analytics is replacable.
+Unlike Google, [Simple Analytics](https://www.simpleanalytics.com/) believes in creating an independent web that is friendly to website visitors.
 If this resonates with you, feel free to [check us out](https://simpleanalytics.com/simpleanalytics.com).